IdrisGit/MarkUp/README.md

 - **Real-time Markdown Preview:** See a live preview of your notes as you write them in Markdown.
 Instantly visualize how your formatted text will look, making it easier to create well-structured content.

 - **Automatic Tag Updates:** Enjoy seamless tag management.
-When you update a tag, React-NoteTaker automatically reflects the changes across all notes tagged with that specific tag.
+When you update a tag, MarkUp automatically reflects the changes across all notes tagged with that specific tag.
 Say goodbye to manual tag updates and save valuable time.

-- **Intuitive User Interface:** React-NoteTaker boasts an intuitive and user-friendly interface.
+- **Intuitive User Interface:** MarkUp boasts an intuitive and user-friendly interface.
 With its clean design and straightforward navigation, you can focus on your notes without any distractions.

-- **Responsive and Fast:** Whether you're accessing React-NoteTaker from your desktop or mobile device, it offers a responsive experience.
+- **Responsive and Fast:** Whether you're accessing MarkUp from your desktop or mobile device, it offers a responsive experience.
 Enjoy fast performance, ensuring smooth note-taking and effortless interaction.
 - **Dark Mode:** Customize your note-taking experience with Dark Mode.
 Easily switch between light and dark themes to suit your preference.

 ## Technologies Used